 The NCDXF beacon call sign and the first dash is sent at 100Watts.
 The remaining dashes are sent at 10Watts, 1 Watt and 0.1 Watts.
 Very handy info for QRPers!

 Almost all ten meter beacons transmit between 28.190 MHz and 28.300 MHz.
-You will find a comprehensive list at this URL
+You will find a comprehensive list here.

 Six meter beacons are mostly found between 50.0 MHz and 50.1 MHz, with a concentration between 50.06 MHz and 50.08 MHz.